The content below assumes familiarity with Writing and calling methods and Methods with parameters.

 See Finding the minimum or maximum for an in depth discussion of the algorithm.

 This version of findSmallest prints the smallest value, which limits its usefulness.
-The keyword void is used to specify that this verison of findSmallest does not return a value, so the method header includes: void findSmallest(...)
+The keyword void is used to specify that this version of findSmallest does not return a value, so the method header includes: void findSmallest(...)

 findSmallest method with return value